-We have measured the throughput computed with our liquid scheduling technique, for the 363 data exchanges on the T1 cluster.
-Fig. 10 shows the measured throughput compared with the theoretical liquid throughputs.
+We measured the throughput computed with our liquid scheduling technique, for the 363 data exchanges on the T1 cluster.
+Fig. 11 shows the measured throughput compared with the theoretical liquid throughputs.

 Each black dot represents the median of 7 measurements.
 Processor to processor transfers have a size of 5MB.
 The measured throughputs are close to the theoretically computed liquid throughput.
-For many sub-topologies, the proposed scheduling technique allows to increase the aggregate throughput by a factor of two compared with a simple, topology un-
+For many sub-topologies, the proposed scheduling technique allows to increase the aggregate throughput by a factor of two compared with a simple, topology un-aware scheduling technique.

-Thanks to the presented algorithms which strongly reduces the search space of liquid schedules, the computation time of a liquid schedule takes for more than 97% of the considered sub-topologies of the T1 cluster less than 1/10 of a second on a single 500MHz Alpha processor.
+Thanks to the proposed liquid schedule search space reduction techniques, computing a liquid schedule takes for more than 97% of the considered sub-topologies of the T1 cluster less than 1/10 of a second on a single 500MHz Alpha processor.